 Q: What other countries have hosted SST?

 Q: Is everyone required to go on SST?

 A: No, but one of the five core values at the foundation of Goshen College is global citizenship, so intercultural study is an important component of the Goshen Core.
 There are four basic ways to meet the intercultural study requirement, including participating in SST, which over 80% of the student body does.

-Post-edit:

-A: Assignments vary from SST to SST, but common assignments include:

-Q: Is SST affordable?